HLR/LvsR-LLM/readme.md

-# Learning vs Retrieval: The Role of In-Context Examples in Regression with LLMs (NAACL 2025)
+# Learning vs Retrieval: The Role of In-Context Examples in Regression with Large Language Models (NAACL 2025, Outstanding Paper Award)

 ## Project Overview